-The Business Administration for direct employment program is designed to provide education and on the job training to develop and improve the skills, business knowledge, and judgment of students preparing for, or now engaged in a business career.
+The Business Administration for direct employment program is designed to provide education and on-the-job training to develop and improve the skills, business knowledge, and judgment of students preparing for or now engaged in a business career.
 This program has been developed with the assistance and endorsement of the business community.

 Required Courses (60-65) First Semester Cr.
 Hrs.

-Writing I WRT 101 З
+Writing I WRT 101 3

 Introduction to Business BUS 100 3

-Human Relations MAN 110 3
+Human Relations in Business MAN 110 3

-Business Math BUS 051 3 3 3
+Business Math BUS 051 3

-General Education Elective(1) 3
+General Education Elective (1) 3

+and the second second second A Way to K 15

+Second Semeste r

+Business & Professional Communication SPE 120 3

+Marketing MKT 111 3

+Business Communications · OED 251 .3

+Option A or B (2) and the state of the second 6

 15

-Second Semester

-Business & Professional

-Communication SPE 120 З

-Marketing MKT 111 3 3

-Business Communications OED 251 3

-Option A or B(2) 6

-15

 Third Semester

 Principles of Accounting I ACC 101 3

-Supervision MAN 122 3 3 1 3
+Supervision MAN 122 3

 Business Law I BUS 200 3

-Seminarl BUS 295 1
+Seminar I BUS 295 1

-Option A or B(2) 3
+Option A or B (2) .
+3

-Business Internship (Optional)(3) BUS 290 3

-16
+Cooperative Education (3) CED 198 3

+(Students must enroll in the Busine ess Administration section to earn credi